buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_4/Lesson_1_Randomly_Pick_Winner.md

 }
 ```

 Here, I take two numbers given to me by Solidity, `block.difficulty` and `block.timestamp` and combine them to create a random number. `block.difficulty` tells miners how hard the block will be to mine based on the transactions in the block.
-Blocks get harder for a # of reasons, but, mainly they get harder when there are more transactions in the block (some miners prefer easier blocks, but, these payout less). `block.timestamp` is just the Unix timestamp that the block is being processesd.
+Blocks get harder for a # of reasons, but, mainly they get harder when there are more transactions in the block (some miners prefer easier blocks, but, these payout less). `block.timestamp` is just the Unix timestamp that the block is being processed.

 These #'s are *pretty* random.
 But, technically, both `block.difficulty` and `block.timestamp` could be controlled by a sophisticated attacker.